 Research and development costs are expensed as incurred, other than certain internal-use software development costs eligible for capitalization.
 Capitalized development costs consist of payroll and related costs for personnel and external consulting expenses involved in the development of internal-use software used to deliver our services and operate our network.
-During the three-month period ended March 31, 2017, we capitalized \$6.0 million of stockbased compensation as compared to \$4.9 million during the same period in 2016.
+During the three- and six-month periods ended June 30, 2017, we capitalized \$7.1 million and \$13.1 million, respectively, of stock-based compensation.
+During the three- and six-month periods ended June 30, 2016, we capitalized \$5.7 million and \$10.6 million, respectively, of stock-based compensation.
 These capitalized internal-use software development costs are amortized to cost of revenue over their estimated useful lives, which is generally two years.

-We believe that research and development expenses will increase during 2017 as compared to 2016, as we expect to continue to increase the number of development personnel, through hiring or acquisition activity, in order to make improvements to our core technology and support engineering innovation and the development of new services.
+We believe that research and development expenses will continue to increase during 2017 as compared to 2016, as we expect to continue to increase our number of development personnel, whether through hiring or acquisition activity, in order to make improvements to our core technology and support engineering innovation and the development of new services.